Waterfalls and Streams

 Step 4: Decorative Finishing

-Where a decorative finish is required such as the use of stones or specialist precast waterfall products, an additional layer of protective matting or lining material must be placed on top of the liner to ensure the liner does not become damaged.
+Where a decorative finish is required such as the use of stones or specialist precast waterfall products, an additional layer of matting or lining material must be placed on top of the liner to ensure the liner does not become damaged.

 Step 5: Complete